alire-project/alire/doc/getting-started.md

 Additionally, you can test in batch the building of crates in your platform with the `alr test` command.
 (See `alr test --help` output for instructions.)

-## Migrating an existing Ada/SPARK project to Alire
+## Migration of an existing Ada/SPARK project to Alire

 First you have to decide on a crate name for your project, this name will have to follow the naming rules of Alire.
 You can find those rules using the command:
 ```bash